philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to write letters of recommendation/references for your past lab members (thanks Archa Fox/@AFox_Perth!)

+# Communication skills

+This section comes from David Eccles/@gringene_bio, slightly amended.
+Thank you!

+* How to listen
+* How to respect the opinions of others
+* How to recognise bullshit
+* How to boost people who are not being listened to
+* How to complain, how to handle complaints
+* How to give people good/the right amount of choices
+* How to distinguish deliberate from accidental silence

 # Politics

 Or, how to play the game of academia.